 Employer retirement plans: What to review during open enrollment

-- Employer-sponsored savings accounts can be a key component of your retirement savings.
+- Employer-sponsored retirement plans can be a key component of your retirement savings.

 - Open enrollment season is a great time to evaluate these accounts and make sure you're on track for a confident retirement.

-- In addition to contributing to your 401(k), you may want to consider a traditional or Roth IRA.
+- In addition to making 401(k) contributions, you may want to consider a traditional or Roth IRA.

 Are you taking full advantage of your employer-sponsored retirement plan?